californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 While California keeps Family Law records open and publicly accessible, it seals paternity case files and makes court records that identify minors and victims of abuse confidential.
 Certain documents within publicly available records are also sealed.
 These include drug test results, mediation reports, psychological evaluations, and financial information.
 Sealed court records and confidential case files are only available to the parties involved in those cases as well as their attorneys of record.

-Are Custody Papers Public Record in California?
+Are Custody Papers Public Records in California?

 Yes.
 California makes temporary and final child custody orders publicly accessible.
 However, there are exceptions to this rule.
 First, unmarried parents may choose to have private custody agreements.
 While these are legally binding documents, they are not court orders and, therefore, not public records.